zsellera/openstint/README.md

-# OpenStint RC Laptiming Decoder
+# OpenStint Laptiming Decoder

 <img src="docs/logo.svg" alt="OpenStint logo" width="200"/>

 OpenSint is a software defined radio (SDR) based laptiming decoder, currently implemented with HackRF One.
 It works both with its own [transponder protocol](docs/transponder-protocol.md) and with AMB/RC3-based transponders.
 It can run on a Raspberry Pi 3b.
-Only a minimal electronics knowledge is required; soldering is not needed.
+Only a minimal electronics knowledge is required; touching a soldering iron is optional.

+To learn more how SDR works, watch [Andreas Spiess](https://www.youtube.com/watch?v=xQVm-YTKR9s) explaining it.

 ## Quickstart (Ubuntu/RaspberryPi)